diaztunjano/airbnb-clone/airbnb-clone/guide.md

 ***

-### NextJS Consideration
+### NextJS Consideration:
 - IMG Tag: Instead of using normal html `<img src="image.jpg"/>`, we use Next.js `import Image from "next/image"`; because it optimizes the image into webp format which is smaller and faster to load.
 We need to create *next.config.js* file and write the source from where the image is being loaded.

 - Static Rendering: When including `async function getStaticProps()`, it tells Next.js to do server rendering.
 Normally, User get the React Bundle when entering the website.
 Next.js introduces a server between the user and React.
 First, the user makes a request to the Next.js server and it sends only the components that the website needs.
 With Server Side Rendering, everytime the user requests a site, it reloads from zero but it is still faster than regular React bundle.

+***

+### Tailwind CSS Stuff:
+- Images:
+  - When using `layout="fill"`, the Image will fill the entire parent.
+So I need to indicate in the div parent a `className="relative"` and also set a default height and width as `className="relative h-16 w-16"`

+- Aligning:
+  - By default, elements align as blocks.
+We need to use `className="flex"` in the container that has the elements.

+- Responsive:
+  - Grids:
+    - In order to change the amount of columns a div has, we use dynamic format based on the screen size.
+For example, `className="grid grid-cols-1 sm:grid-cols-2 lg:grid-cols-3 xl:grid-cols-4"` says that for mobile(1), for small screens(2), for larger (3) and xl(4).